GLOBAL MARKETS-Equities rally, dollar falls as inflation concerns grow

 "The market was afraid that the Fed will get behind the curve with tapering but that doesn't seem to be the case with commodity prices stabilizing," Hayes said.

-The dollar index =USD moved around the 90 mark, down 0.2% on the day in afternoon trading in New York, slightly above a four-month low on Friday of 89.646.
+The dollar index =USD moved around the 90 mark, down 0.2% on the day in afternoon trading in New York, slightly above a four-month low of 89.646 on Friday.

 The U.S. 10-year Treasury yield fell to 1.6046% US10YT=RR from 1.632% late on Friday.